emilysainsbury/386-projects/about.markdown

 permalink: /about/
 ---

-# About Me

-I'm a senior at BYU studying Applied Statistics and Analytics.
+# I'm a senior at BYU studying Applied Statistics and Analytics.